Heze-Sapience/About_Toluwase_Fatoki/README.md

-# Toluwase H. Fatoki – Computational Biochemistry Researcher
+# Toluwase H. Fatoki

 Welcome to my GitHub!
-I'm a researcher with a strong foundation in **biochemistry and pharmacology**, enhanced by computational tools and methods.
+I'm a researcher with a strong foundation in **biochemistry, pharmacology and chemical biology**, enhanced by computational tools and methods.
 My focus is on applying **molecular modeling**, **dynamics simulation**, and **ADMET predictions** to solve biologically meaningful problems, particularly in **drug discovery and target validation**.

 ---